phorton1/base-Pub/FS/protocol.md

 fully qualified *dir* parameter, with subsequent lines containing a series of DIR_ENTRIES.

-The PUT packet is multiple lines with the first line containing the dir param, and the next line being a FILE_ENTRY for the PUT.

 ### ENTRY_LIST, DIR_LIST, DIR_ENTRY, and FILE_ENTRY

-In addition to the above packets which explicitly start with a protocol *verb*, final command *reply packets* typicially consist of a text representation of a directory listing or an entry within a directory listing.
+In addition to the above packets which explicitly start with a protocol *verb*, some *command packets*, and most final *reply packets* consist of a text representation of all or part of a directory listing.

 A DIR_ENTRY is a tab delimited line of text consisting of three fields: